-However, people often confuse these two definitions.
-Comprehension and accurate usage of both methodologies will guarantee that your business concept is accepted well by stakeholders and users, and will further on enhance the success of your future product launch.
+However, people often confuse these definitions.
+Comprehension and accurate usage of both methodologies will guarantee that your business concept is accepted well by stakeholders and users, and will further enhance the success of your future product launch.

-What is a prototype?
+What’s a prototype?

 A prototype is an early sample, model, or release of a product built to test a concept or process or to act as a thing to be replicated or learned from – Wikipedia.

 When you have a product idea, you need to check whether it will work at all.
 Here comes a product prototype as one of the cheapest and fastest options before moving to further startup development.
-This way you see how will your future product function and what it can look like.
+This way you see how your future product will function and what it can look like.

 The leading goal of a prototype is testing.
 Your early adopters and investors are those who accomplish this task.
 Creating a prototype allows you to get prior acquaintance with the way potential users will interact with your future product.
 The development team should collect the clients’ feedback and consequently make alterations to an existing prototype or build a new one.

-Frequently, before moving on to MVP development, you need to build lots of prototypes with different scopes and content.
+Frequently, before moving on to MVP app development, you need to build lots of prototypes with different scopes and content.
 Prototyping is additionally effective in inventing fresh ideas about the startup product.

 Example of a prototype

-Since the platform’s primary goal is to provide the users with functionality to sell or purchase cars, Initially, the website prototype included such stages as:
+Since the platform’s primary goal is to provide the users with functionality to sell or purchase cars, initially, the website prototype included such stages as:

-Let’s look at the Car Offer creation in more detail.
+Let’s look at the car offer creation in more detail.

 Later, we have additionally developed the mobile app prototype which was illustrating the way mobile users will engage with the websites.